 Organization Principles of Our Wisconsin Revolution

-1. Our Wisconsin Revolution (OWR) is committed to building and advancing the political revolution initiated by the Presidential candidacy of Bernie Sanders.
-OWR seeks to fundamentally transform through popular power a system rigged by the political, social and economic establishment to realize the promise of just, equitable, sustainable, and democratic society.
+- Our Wisconsin Revolution (OWR) is committed to building and advancing the political revolution initiated by the Presidential candidacy of Bernie Sanders.
+OWR seeks to fundamentally transform, through the exercise of popular power, a system rigged by the political, social, and economic establishment, and to realize the promise of a just, equitable, sustainable, and democratic society.

-2. OWR aims to transform government in Wisconsin at all levels to embody our values and vision.
+- OWR aims to change government in Wisconsin at all levels to embody our values and vision.
 We will do this through a combination of electoral action, issue advocacy, popular organization, and leadership development.
 We take a long view of the transformation we seek, the time it will take to realize it, and the eternal vigilance necessary to secure and defend it.

-6. OWR aims to be a popular organization governed by its members, who shall come from all parts and reflect the demography of the state.
+- OWR aims to be a popular organization governed by its members, who shall come from all parts and reflect the demography of the state.
 It is committed to developing member leadership through education, training, and involvement in the programmatic work and life of the organization.
 OWR aims to be rooted in local grassroots organization of a large, engaged, and active membership, coordinated statewide.
-It is committed to nonviolence, bottom-up distributed organizing, and a recognizable statewide political entity backed by real power.
+It is committed to nonviolence, bottom-up distributed organizing, and a recognizable statewide presence backed by real power.